 Additionally, there is a natural synergy between mining and clean technology.
 Raw materials are transformed into technology that, having gone full circle, assist mining operations in reducing environmental footprints and enhancing efficiency and reliability.
 These same raw materials are also enabling the world to transition to a low carbon future.

 In response to the Kyoto Protocol, and in support of a credible response to climate change, MAC released its first climate change statement in March 2000.
 In the years that followed, MAC undertook several measures to improve its membership’s performance in energy and greenhouse gas (GHG) emissions management.

-In 2004, MAC and its members launched the TSM initiative, which requires facilities to report their energy use and GHG emissions management performance and to set targets.
+In 2004, MAC and its members launched the Towards Sustainable Mining (TSM) initiative, which required facilities to report their energy use and GHG emissions management performance and to set targets.
 In 2009, MAC also adopted the International Council on Mining and Metals’ Climate Change Policy.
 These industry-wide actions have been complemented by a host of individual member company actions to improve energy and fuel efficiency, reduce GHG emissions, and improve environmental performance.
 They also underscore the mining industry’s long-held recognition that we need to be part of the solution.